kiChi-420/kiChi-420/README.md

 - 🌱 I’m currently learning HTML, CSS, C# and JavaScript
 - 🎸 I also play the Bass Guitar

+  📫 Your can contact me through:
-- 📫 How to reach me: through my email: gomben397@hengersor.hu
+- email: gomben397@hengersor.hu

 <!---
 kiChi-420/kiChi-420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.